JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 R^2 value.
 We also made a Pearson correlation test from the data to find confidence intervals, t-test, and p-values.
 Lastly, a Shapiro-Wilk test was performed to test if the data had a normal distribution.
-The results of the linear regression line shoved an r value of -0.279, and R^2 value of .078 and a p-value of .05.
+The results of the linear regression line showed an r value of -0.279, and R^2 value of .078 and a p-value of .05.
 The Pearson Correlation test gave a Pearson correlation coefficient of -.2790, a confidence interval of -.5170 to -0.0010, a t-value of -2.013, and a p-value of 0.0497.
 Lastly,